-Save and Exitto complete creating the secret policy.
+Save and Exitbutton to complete creating the secret policy.

 Step 3: Delete and recover deleted secret policy.

-Secret Policy Accidental Deletion Handling is a feature that allows you to mark a secret-policy for deletion, rather then deleting it from system.
+Secret Policy Accidental Deletion Handling is a feature that allows you to mark a secret-policy for deletion, rather than deleting it from system.

 Select box of policy.